kstenerud/concise-encoding/cbe-specification.md

 Example:

-    [94 01 6b 88 13 96] = A list containing integers (1, 5000)
+    [72 01 6b 88 13 75] = A list containing integers (1, 5000)

-### Map
+### Unordered Map

 A map associates objects (keys) with other objects (values).
 Keys may be any mix of scalar or array types.
 A key must not be a container type or the `nil` type.
 Values may be any mix of any type, including other containers.

 All keys in a map must resolve to a unique value, even across data types.
-For example, the following keys would clash:
+For example, the following keys would clash, and are therefore invalid:

  * 2000 (16-bit integer)
  * 2000 (32-bit integer)